 There are a number of differences between commercial and residential leases.
 Before you decide to rent a place for your business, I strongly advise you to be aware of these distinctions, which include:

-• Less legal protections – Consumer and state laws protect individuals who enter residential leases.
+- Less legal protections – Consumer and state laws protect individuals who enter residential leases.
 But commercial leases don’t have these safeguards.
 It’s assumed that business people have the knowledge and sophistication to understand complex commercial lease terms and conditions.
+If they don’t, they might as well ask experts such as those who may also offer a file boi report in michigan.

-• Negotiable terms – A residential lease is designed with little room for negotiation.
+- Negotiable terms – A residential lease is designed with little room for negotiation.
 But commercial leases can be tailored when it comes to the rent amount, rent increases, the lease length (often longer than a year), the type of allowable improvements and other terms.
+You can consult with letting agents if you need help.

 Important Factors